byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 ## Going Deeper

-Deeper means bigger, it also means abstracting what we do by thinking and working at multiple levels.
+While going deeper may mean going bigger, it also means abstracting what we do by thinking and working at multiple levels.
-One "meta" ways to do this involves paying attention to the prompts you develop, and keeping track of them.
+One "meta" way to do this involves paying attention to the prompts you develop, and keeping track of them.
 See my evolving collection of [AI Prompt Examples](https://github.com/byandell/Documentation/blob/main/AIPromptExamples.md).

 ### Documenting Work